avehtari/BDA_course_Aalto/README.md

 This repository has course material for Bayesian Data Analysis course at Aalto (CS-E5710).
 Aalto students should check also [MyCourses announcements](https://mycourses.aalto.fi/mod/forum/view.php?id=448327).

 The material will be updated during the course.
 Exercise instructions and slides will be updated at latest on Monday of the corresponding week.
+The best way to stay updated is to clone the repo and pull before checking new material.
+If you don't want to learn git and can't find the Download ZIP link, click [here](https://github.com/avehtari/BDA_course_Aalto/archive/master.zip).

 ## Prerequisites